ekaterina-chuvagina/ekaterina-chuvagina/README.md

 ### Hi there 👋

+I’m a junior QA engineer.
+I like testing mobile and web applications.
+I have graduated from the course " QA Engineer " by Yandex Practicum and successfully accomplished my diploma project.
+My skills include test design techniques, functional, non-functional, regression testing, writing test cases, checklists and start bug reports.
+I like being involved in a project and solving non-standard tasks.

 <!--
 **ekaterina-chuvagina/ekaterina-chuvagina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: